 Before we start discussing how to make an effective presentation, have a look at the list of amazing presentation ideas that will help you get on the right track.

 Express Your Emotions

-Don’t be afraid to express how you feel even if you are speaking in front of a crowd.
+When dealing with literally any presentation topics, don’t be afraid to express how you feel even if you are speaking in front of a crowd.
 You can watch TED talk by Tom Stranger and Thordis Elva who speak about their personal experience of having a teenager romance.
 We can hear how their voices crack and break.
 We can understand their pain because they sound so authentic and generate compassion in their audience.

-Follow the example of the former US President, Bill Clinton, who can get the Oscar when it comes to improvisation.
+When on the lookout for the best presentation ideas for students, follow the example of the former US President, Bill Clinton, who can get the Oscar when it comes to improvisation.
 When he was making his first State of the Union address, he improvised 20% of his prepared speech, ignoring a teleprompter.
 He relied on the common sense and delivered a winning speech.
 Rehearsed presentations can go smoothly, but they never make history.
 Don’t be afraid to improvise!

 Move and Gesture

 Wondering how to keep the audience’s attention?
 Keep moving around and gesturing because typically, people tend to pay more attention to objects that are moving.
 Steve Jobs used this technique when announcing the first iPhone in 2007.
 When delivering your presentation, don’t stand still.
 Step down into your audience and walk using gestures to emphasize your points.
 Non-verbal communication is really very engaging.

 Storytelling always resonates with any audience, whatever topic for presentation you choose.
 It’s a great way to make connections because telling personal stories is the fastest way to build trust.
 Jacob Barnett, a child prodigy, who was diagnosed with autism, shares a story about his journey from outcast to prodigy, showing that he is a human and stirring emotion.

 15 Interesting Presentation Topics to Make the Audience Listen